awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 We charge you through your designated payment method for any usage fees incurred before you closed your AWS account\.
 We might issue you any refunds that are due through that same payment method\.
 If you have active subscriptions \(such as a Reserved Instance that you pay for monthly\), even after your account is closed, you might continue to be charged for the subscription through your designated payment method until the subscription expires or is sold according to the terms governing the subscription\.
 These charges and refunds might occur after you close your account\.

 In addition, if you reopen your account, you might be charged for the cost of running AWS services \(that you didn't terminate before closing your account\) during the post\-closure period\.

+**Important**
 Closing your AWS account doesn't affect payment methods that you use on Amazon\.com or other Amazon websites\.

 ### On\-Demand charges<a name="on-demand-closure"></a>